-Moving to another home or office gives us a mixture of excitement and worry, all packed into a lot of stress.
+Moving locally or across country to another home or office gives us a mixture of excitement and worry, all packed into a lot of stress.
 Many questions emerge, and it’s crucial to address them adequately.
 Where to start with all the relocation tasks?
 How to prevent relocation disasters?
 Here are the most frequent questions about relocation and their answers.

 How, when, and where do I start packing?

 Since packing lasts the longest and is the most tiresome process of the whole move, you should start as soon as possible.
 The earlier you start, the more comfortable you will feel about all other tasks at hand.
 As for the packing order, start with the items (and rooms) you don’t really need.
 Guest rooms, areas of the basement or pantry, or clothes off-season are good examples.

 Some of the most significant moving supplies are moving boxes (whether they are original electrical appliance boxes you already have or the ones you buy or rent), duct tape, labeling paper or markers, cushioning products (bubble wrap or even your towels and blankets), garbage bags, and cleaning supplies.
 These days, during COVID-19, we can’t get enough cleaning and sanitizing, so stay safe.

 Should I hire professional movers?